-In 2021, the USPS accepted more than 13.2 billion letters, cards, flats, and packages for delivery.
+Last year, Royal Mail delivered over 11.9 billion letters and parcels.
+In Germany, Deutsche Post DHL transported 1.8 billion parcels, compared to 1.6 billion in 2020.
 This year shipping and online delivery will be just as massive.
 60% of shoppers globally plan to ship gifts to their family and friends.

 How do you plan to give gifts this year?

 80% of global shoppers prefer to find presents online, especially in the EU where only 17% of shoppers plan to buy gifts in person.

 Gift cards are the perfect present for the 58% of shoppers who are extra wary of high inflation.
 20% of global shoppers will be avoiding price increases on goods and services by sending a set amount of money through digital gift cards or donations.

 of Gen Z are choosing to send gift cards instead of purchasing physical gifts in stores, the most out of all generations

 of Baby Boomers are keeping it old school and buying physical gifts in stores

 of Millennials prefer to ship gifts to a post office or locker

 TIP: Make gifting easy with omnichannel shipping and pickup options